 & We are all part of civil society

 I read about a restaurant making meals for hospital workers, colleges offering free online courses, news organizations providing free subscriptions, and on and on.
 Civil society is people linked by common interests and collective activity.
 Fully engage in it, and civil society brings out the best in us.

 & Civil society 2.0

-It’s not easy where we are now to think about how much that’s changed will stay with us.
-Work from home, to some degree, will be here to stay I think, and put in the broader context of how effective distributed workforces can be.
+It’s not easy where we are now to think about how much of what’s changed will stay with us.
+Work from home, to some degree, will be here to stay, I think, and put in the broader context of how effective distributed workforces can be.
 But, then, this will not just be about changes in how we work.
 It will be what we bring forward into the new future to improve who we are, together.

 & Not your uncle’s content

 As we work from home and get used to remote communications and distributed work teams, we’re also creating new ways to engage with customers and clients.
 That is most prominently seen through content.
 It’s the price, and the opportunity, of doing business in a whole new way and having to do it seamlessly, frictionless, and fast.

 The risk is “empty calorie” content that promises much and delivers little.
 The opportunity is in the role of content in helping to drive a transformation of the enterprise that results in more meaningful engagement and delivery of value.